 The main evidence for this protocol comes from the 2010 West Japan Thoracic Oncology Group trial WJTOG 0105.r The aim of study was to compare newer 3rd generation regime with standard second generation regime.
 456 patients were randomised to 1 of 3 arms.
 Arm A mitomycin/vindesine/cisplatin at full doses for 3 cycles, concurrent with 69 Gy.
 Arm B- carboplatin/irinotecan weekly with 60 Gy followed by 2 cycles full dose carboplatin/irinotecan.
 Arm C weekly paclitaxel and carboplatin with 60 Gy followed by 2 cycles full dose carboplatin/paclitaxel.
 With patients followed for more than 3 years, 5 year overall survival was equivalent as was median survival for the 3 arms.
 Toxicity slightly favoured carboplatin/paclitaxel.

 A randomised phase III controlled trial reported by Carter et al 2012 compared the effects of either maintenance therapy with weekly paclitaxel or observation which involved no additional chemotherapy.
-This was preceded by combined modality regimen involving 2 cycles of induction therapy of paclitaxel and carboplatin and then concurrent paclitaxel, carboplatin and radiotherapy in both arms for patients with locally advanced inoperable non-small cell lung cancer (NSCLC).r
+This was preceded by combined modality regimen involving 2 cycles of induction therapy of paclitaxel and carboplatin and then concurrent paclitaxel, carboplatin and radiation therapy in both arms for patients with locally advanced inoperable non-small cell lung cancer (NSCLC).r

 An analysis of 1842 Veterans Health Administration datar demonstrated no difference in treatment outcomes for those treated with cisplatin and etoposide (HR 0.97; 95% CI, 0.85 to 1.10) and those treated with carboplatin and paclitaxel.
 Patients had similar overall survival, but cisplatin and etoposide was associated with increased morbidity.